-- Total capital ratio > 20%;

-- CET, Tier 1 and Total capital ratio > overall capital requirements (OCR) and total SREP5 capital requirements (TSCR) and combined buffer requirement; and

-- Leverage ratio > 3%
+- CET, Tier 1 and Total capital ratio > overall capital requirements (OCR) and total SREP4 capital requirements (TSCR) and combined buffer requirement; and - Leverage ratio > 3%

-CET1 capital, Pillar I and Risk Exposure Amounts as per 31 December 2021
+CET1 capital, Pillar I and Risk Exposure Amounts as per 31 December 2022

 Banking Circle's own funds consists solely of Common Equity Tier 1 (CET1) capital, considered as the capital of the highest quality with ultimate loss absorbance characteristics.
 Banking Circle is, for the calculation of the capital base, following the current Capital Requirements Regulation and Directive (CRR/CRD IV) as well as the Luxembourg regulation, while equity as reported in the balance sheet is based in applicable accounting standards and principles.